News / May 23, 2026

 - senior officials later criticized interagency coordination.

-None of those points puts a UAP in the sky.
+None of that puts a UAP in the sky.

-Weinstein's White Sands point goes beyond the material cited here.
+Weinstein's White Sands read goes past the public record.

-The narrower claim is this: an abrupt airspace and counter-drone incident occurred near major military/test-range geography, and Weinstein argues that the public explanation may not contain the whole context.
+The narrower claim: an airspace and counter-drone incident occurred next to major military and test-range geography, and Weinstein argues the public explanation may not carry the whole context.

 Records to check

-A follow-up would look for documents, not broader theory:
+A real follow-up looks for documents, not theory:

 - the FAA restriction and cancellation records;